Derived categories of Fano threefolds and degenerations: Nodal varieties

-that restricts to the embedding of~$U_s$ over~$s$.
-The property of being a closed embedding is open, hence, shrinking~$U$ if necessary, we may assume that~$g$ is a closed embedding.
-Thus, \'etale locally~$\cX$ is a hypersurface in an affine space over~$S$. \end{proof}
+that restricts to the above morphism of~$U_s$ over~$s$.
+The image of~$g$ is a hypersurface over~$s$, hence it is a hypersurface over a neighborhood of~$s$ in~$S$.
+The property of being an open immersion is local on the base (see~\cite[Lemma~02L3]{stacks-project}), hence, shrinking~$U$ if necessary, we may assume that locally~$g$ is an open embedding into a hypersurface in~$\AA_S^{n+1}$. \end{proof}

 If~$f \colon \cX \to S$ is a flat morphism and~$\cX/S$ has hypersurface singularities, the Jacobian ideals of local equations of~$\cX \subset \AA^{n+1}_S$ provide the relative singular locus~$\Sing(\cX/S)$ with a scheme structure.
 More precisely, if~$\{\varphi = 0\} \subset \AA^{n+1}_S$ is a local presentation of~$\cX$ then